 Its pronunciation is close to bus-tah.
-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with enough in Italian, before taking a look at how to use this word in other contexts as well.
+Now, let’s see some example sentences with enough in Italian, before we take a look at how to use this word in other contexts.

 Title: Italian All-in-One For Dummies